Skip to main content

 Dir.
 Mark Gatiss

 Since the early Seventies the BBC has had a tradition of broadcasting ghost stories during the festive period, predominantly adapted from the work of medieval scholar and former Provost of Kings College, Cambridge, MR James.
-James wrote many of his, now classic, ghost stories to be read aloud on Christmas Eve to his friends and colleagues.
+James wrote many of his, now classic, ghost stories to be read aloud to his friends and colleagues on Christmas Eve.

 The BBC series drew to an end in the late Seventies but was revived again in the Noughties with adaptations of James's Number 13, A View from a Hill and a reinterpretation of Whistle and I’ll Come to You.
 This year’s instalment, another James adaptation, marks the directorial debut of writer/actor Mark Gatiss, best known for his work with The League of Gentlemen and for scripting Sherlock and various episodes of Dr Who.